 - Before choosing the twelve Apostles, He spends the night in prayer (Lk 6, 12).

 - He prays before meals (Lk 9, 16; 24, 30).

-- In time of crises, he goes up to the mountain and is transfigured when he prays (Lk 9, 28).
+- In a time of crises, He goes up to the mountain and pray where he is transfigured.
+(Lk 9, 28).

 - He prays for Peter so that he does not lose his faith (Lk 22, 32).

 - He celebrates the Paschal Supper with His disciples (Lk 22, 7-14).